At the presentation event of the future operating system for Mac, macOS Catalina, Apple brought to the fore the increase of security.

 We tested the future operating system with an upgrade from macOS Mojave la macOS Catherine Public Beta, and the first thing that caught our attention was the presence of two separate volumes (virtual partitions on SSD) instead of one.
 A volume dedicated to the operating system (macOS) and one for user data (macOS Date).

-If you bother to see two or three drives instead of one, you must know that they all belong to the same "containter disk"And the free space on your hard drive will not be affected by this change.
-Practically, the volume dedicated to the operating system is the same as the data container, except that the layout only allows you to read the files.
-Changing and writing external system files is blocked.
+If it bothers you that you see two or three drives instead of one, you should know that they all belong to the same "containter disk", And the free space on your hard disk is not affected by this change.
+Basically, the volume dedicated to the operating system is the same as that of the data container, only that the layout only allows reading files.
+Modifying and writing system files from the outside is blocked.

-Turning back a little while, we see that Apple has been on the hook repeatedly with vulnerabilities of MacOS systems.
-Even if many of the vulnerabilities have not been exploited by bad guys, the American company has been looking for the whole thing to innovate on the security side.
-So with the release of MacOS El Capitan, Apple introduced "Integrity Protection System (SIP)".
-A technology designed not allow modification of system files and folders.
+Going back for a while, we see that Apple they repeatedly had a fork with system vulnerabilities MacOS.
+Even though many of the vulnerabilities have not been exploited by malicious people, the American company has sought to innovate on the security side.
+So with the launch macOS The Captain, Apple introduced "System Integrity Protection (SIP)".
+A designed technology not allow modification of system files and folders.

 SIP limits the user's access to the "root" system, thus preventing integrity macOS.
 Despite these security improvements, methods have been found to circumvent SIP protection and install malicious applications that overwrite and modify system files.

 With the transition to macOS Catherine, Apple move the operating system to its own volume and develop a new type of symbolic bidirectional link, named firmlink, managing to make two volumes to integrate and work as one.

 macOS Catalina is currently only available in the version Beta for subscribers from Apple Beta Software Program, and in the fall of this year the final version will be launched, available free of charge for all users.